A family moved into a new neighborhood.

 Has someone ever made a snarky comment that truly hurt you?

-Do you feel tension and awkwardness in a particular group of moms, or try to spark up a conversation with none or very little response?
+Do you feel tension and awkwardness in a particular group of moms, or try to spark up a conversation with no or very little response?

 Have you gone to an event or been part of an organization where you didn’t fit in because it was too “cliquey”?